 The associated template used for the form.

-The formTemplate is where you configure how the form should display and set any associated properties for the form, e.g. title, description, field elements, etc.
+The formTemplate is used to configure how the form should display and set any associated properties for the form, e.g. title, description, field elements, etc.

 -